Sources

 Mars-3 lander

-April 19: The Salyut-1, the first orbital station is launched.
+April 19: Salyut-1, the first orbital station is launched.
 Its crew of three dies on landing.

 Oct.
-28: Great Britain launches the Prospero satellite onboard the Black Arrow rocket from the launch site in Australia.
+28: Great Britain launches the Prospero satellite using its own Black Arrow rocket from Area 5B in Woomera, Australia.

 Dec.
 2: The Mars-3 lander reaches the surface of Mars.
 Only few seconds of data had been received on Earth, before the spacecraft fails.